TerrariaPrismTeam/Prism/README.md

 ## Launching Prism

-* On _Windows_:
+* On _Windows_, choose one of the following options:
  * Run Prism.exe directly from the build folder.
 You must copy Terraria's `.\Content` folder in order for the game to have access to the content (and therefore not crash immediately upon opening).
  * Copy **all** of the files from the Prism build folder into your Terraria installation's folder and do *one of the following*:
      * Run `Prism.exe` [Recommended, although there is a _very_ small chance of Steam refusing to let you launch the game like this because of the DRM]
      * Rename your original `Terraria.exe` to something else (e.g. `Terraria_Backup.exe`), rename `Prism.exe` to `Terraria.exe`, then launch Terraria from your Steam game library [not reccommended, as it's not as easy to go back to original Terraria if you wish]
      * Add `Prism.exe` to GameLauncher's App list and run it from there.
 * On _OSX & Linux_ you have the same options except:
  * Run the game with `Prism.sh` (sets the lib path and runs `mono Prism.exe`)
  * If you rename `Prism.exe`, open `Prism.sh` in a text editor and edit the `mono Prism.exe` line to reflect the change.